Fried clams

 Fried clams are clams dipped in milk, floured, and deep-fried.

 Fried clams are an iconic food, "to New England, what barbecue is to the South".
 They tend to be served at seaside clam shacks (roadside restaurants).
-Clam rolls are fried clams served in a hot dog bun.
+Clam rolls are fried clams served in a New England–style hot dog bun.
 They are usually served with Tartar sauce.

+Clam strips are the sliced foot of the Atlantic surf clam, served breaded and deep-fried similarly to whole fried clams.
+Sold frozen and sometime pre-breaded from commercial fisheries, clam strips are more common on menus outside New England.

 Preparation

 The clams are dipped in evaporated milk, then coated with some combination of regular, corn, and pastry flour.
 The coated clams are fried in canola oil, soybean oil, or lard.

 The usual variant in New England is made from whole soft-shell clams, known as "whole-bellies"; these include the clam's gastrointestinal tract and have a fuller flavor.
 Some restaurants remove the clam's chewy siphon called the neck.

-Outside New England, clam strips, made of sliced Atlantic surf clams, are more common.

 History

 Fried clams are mentioned as early as 1840, and are listed on an 1865 menu from the Parker House hotel.
 How exactly they were prepared is unclear; the 1865 menu offers both "oysters—fried" and "oysters—fried in batter", but only "fried clams".

 Nineteenth-century American cookbooks describe several different dishes of fried clams: